corbeau217/cpp_opengl_vehicles/docs/readme.md

 * `15/06/2024` - used it to plan out some things for the stucture by creating 2nd draft of the concept modelling
 * `15/06/2024` - sky box sequence diagram done
 * `15/06/2024` - created sequence diagram stubs for terrain / traffic controller / car
+* `15/06/2024` - finished the sequence diagram for terrain (had to correct some mistakes from work on the bus)

 ---